Using machine learning to predict the weather

 It takes in all of the details about what a user is doing on the website, e.g. what videos they watch.

 It gives a list of videos to recommend to users.

 And while we can't know all of the details, YouTube is trying to optimise the amount of money it makes from advertisements on the website.
 Pretty much all of the ways it sets up its model is designed to work toward this goal, and I can imagine that it constantly adds and removes variables on both sides of the model to try and achieve this goal.

 The problem with this is, of course, that the relationship between video suggestions and advertising revenue is not only hard to quantify, but fundamentally unknowable.
-There are loads of unknown variables affecting what videos people watch and suggesting videos in order to increase ad revenue can have unintended consequences, like increasing the spread of conspiracy theories and hateful content.
+There are loads of unknown variables affecting what videos people watch and suggesting videos in order to increase ad revenue can have unintended consequences, like like spreading conspiracy theories and hateful content.

 You may have heard of several contrived examples of why improperly rewarding an AI has unintended consequences, like how asking an AI to produce stamps at all costs may result in the AI levelling the world's forests for the sake of creating more stamps.
 Arguably, this kind of AI is much less likely than ones that we've already created, like how Twitter's eye-tracking algorithm for image cropping results in most images focusing on women's chests and white men's faces.